henry-y-c/sail-track/README.md

 $ yarn dev
 ```

-Then open http://localhost:8000/ in browser
+Then open http://localhost:8000/ in browser, or http://xxx.xxx.xxx.xxx:8000 on mobile devices with the host's local network IP address.